What I'll be seeing in a day and a half... |

 The third option is to go to the restaurant your host suggests and just be prepared to order a factory farmed chicken salad with an oil and vinegar dressing, or something along those lines.
 Or baked chicken, veggies and rice.
 Or a baked sweet potato, salad and steak.
 Most restaurants have these simple ingredients - by asking for them, you just might elicit some questioning looks and comments from the waitstaff and your friends.
 It's OK.
 At least you'll be well fed.

-Literally, he was on the road while he was eating.
+My boyfriend eating in style on the road.
+Literally, he was on the road while he was eating. |

 No comments: